Unusual Options Activity Insight: ContextLogic | Benzinga

 Unusual Options Activity Insight: ContextLogic

-Shares of ContextLogic (NASDAQ:WISH) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $10.3.
+On Friday, shares of ContextLogic (NASDAQ:WISH) saw unusual options activity.
+After the option alert, the stock price moved down to $6.78.

 - Option Type: SWEEP